-If bills are more than $125,000, as in the case of a catastrophic illness, you will want Brother’s Keeper on your plan, as the remainder of your bills are sent to Brother’s Keeper for help with costs.
+If bills are more than $125,000, as in the case of a catastrophic illness, you will want Brother’s Keeper on your plan, as the remainder of your bills will get covered.

 To receive reimbursement from CHM for your medical bills, you must submit a request form along with your original bills.
 The reimbursement process usually takes about 4-6 weeks.

-Using CHM as a healthcare sharing ministry is an excellent way to save on monthly medical costs while getting the same quality of care as those with private health insurance.
+Using CHM as a healthcare sharing ministry is an excellent way to save on monthly medical costs on quality insurance.

 There are a few things to keep in mind when using CHM, however, such as:

-When you join a Christian Healthcare Ministries (CHM) program, any medical condition for which you experience signs, symptoms, or testing before joining CHM is considered a pre-existing condition.
-That includes routine medication, too!
+Any medical condition for which you experience signs, symptoms, or testing before joining CHM is considered a pre-existing condition.

 Prescription medication can be expensive!
-Christian Healthcare Ministries will pay for prescriptions for each incident after you’ve met the $500 out-of-pocket cost under the Gold plan, $2,500 per Silver, and $5,000 per Bronze.
+Christian Healthcare Ministries will pay for prescriptions for each incident after you’ve met:

 One of the great things about CHM is that there’s no pre-approval necessary when you’re having surgery.